adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

         - _bookshop_name: simple/text-block
           content:
             text_markdown: >-
-              Need help with Hugo?
+              Want to learn more about Hugo?
 Whether it's Hugo specific documentation, Hugo tutorials, or Hugo themes that you're after, CloudCannon has you covered!
           styles:
             width: medium
             desktop: